caltechlibrary/dataset/NOTES.md

 # Attachment ideas

-S3/Google Cloud Storage brings additional overhead for attachments it works like a k/v store where the operations are on files not within them.

-## Naive implementation steps for S3/Google Cloud Storage

 ### Attach (no other attachments)

 1. calc basename of file to be attached as well as the